 For each of the existing operating systems, if you click on Advanced options, you can set things such as the number of processors (cores) allocated to the operating system at boot, or the maximum amount of RAM memory available to it.

 IMPORTANT: If you set a maximum number of cores and RAM memory, Windows will continue to correctly identify the number of cores the processor has and the amount of physical RAM memory.
 However, it will only use the number of cores (processors) and the maximum memory you set.

-Another interesting setting (in case of a multi-boot setup) is the Timeout.
-The number of seconds you set represents how much your computer will wait for you to select between the available operating systems, when booting.
+Another interesting setting (in case of a multi-boot setup) is the Timeout setting.
+The number of seconds you set represents how long your computer will wait for you to select between the available operating systems, when booting.
 If no choice is made during the set time, the default operating system will start.